-- If BERR is disabled and the Output Buffer contains a number N of words smaller than Nb/4 (the number of words readout in one BLT cycle, being Nb the number of bytes per cycle), the module transfers its memory content, completed with (Nb/4)-N fillers. - If BERR is enabled the module produces a BERR signal once the last data in the Output Buffer has been transferred and no filler is added.
+- If BERR is disabled and the Output Buffer contains a number N of words smaller than Nb/4 (the number of words readout in one BLT cycle, being Nb the number of bytes per cycle), the module transfers its memory content, completed with (Nb/4)-N fillers. - If BERR is enabled the module produces a BERR signal once the last data in the Output Buffer has been transferred and no filler is added when using BLT32.
+In case of BLT64 readout data mode, due to the 32-bit word organization of the output buffer, if an odd number of words are present, a filler will be transferred after the last word to complete the event even when BERR is enabled.